Enchanting Gardens: Dublin and Its Surrounding Beauty

 malahide castle

-Lovers of flowers should also visit the National Botanic Gardens in Glasnevin where the restored Turner Conservatory hosts the palm houses. in 1790 the Irish Parliament, granted funds to the Dublin Society (now the Royal Dublin Society) to establish a public botanic garden.
-In 1795 the Gardens were founded on lands in Glasnevin
+For enthusiasts of floral beauty, a visit to the National Botanic Gardens in Glasnevin is a must.
+Here, the meticulously restored Turner Conservatory houses magnificent palm houses.
+Established in 1790 with funding from the Irish Parliament to the Dublin Society, now known as the Royal Dublin Society, the Gardens officially took root in Glasnevin in 1795.

 national botanic gardens